bartroot/GSH/README.md

-# GSH
-Global Spherical Harmonic package (MATLAB)
+# Global Spherical Harmonic package (GSH)

-README: Gravity Software TUDelft

-NOTE: This software is not tested thoroughly for commercial use.
-If used in research please give credits to the developer and his University.
-For any other License questions, please consult the LICENSE.md file.

-Initial development by Bart Root, 06-nov-2014, Delft University of Technology:

-The following software package contains MATLAB scripts to do Global Spherical  Harmonic Analyses and Synthesis for Crust1.0.
-The setup is build as follows:
+GSH is a MATLAB package to do **Global Spherical Harmonic Analyses** (GSHA) and **Synthesis** (GSHS) for Crust1.0.

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-There are two executables

-run.m

-and

-plotResults_full.m

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-run.m is divided in to parts:

-1. GSHA -> performed by model_SH_analysis.m
-2. GSHS -> performed by model_SH_synthesis.m
+## Requirements

+The code runs from Matlab 2016a, but highest version is recommended.

+SHBundle (https://www.gis.uni-stuttgart.de/en/research/downloads/shbundle/) from is not needed to be downloaded, however the code does use some files from this bundle:

+- cs2sc.m
+- sc2cs.m
+- gsha.m (has been altered for speed and clarity of the code by Bart Root)

+This SHbundle is licenced under NU General Public Licence: (https://www.gnu.org/licenses/gpl-3.0.en.html).
+We highly recommend to download this bundle as well, because it has many usefull Matlab functions that can be used together with the GSH package.

+## Structure

+In this repository you can find:

+- `run.m` executable to run the **GSHA** module (performed by `model_SH_analysis.m` found in `Tools/`) and **GSHS** module (performed by `model_SH_synthesis.m` found in `Tools/`)
+- `inputModel.m` used as input by the GSHA module
+- `plotResults_full.m` executable that can be used to visualize the results
+- `Data/` directory containing GMT files with the density model specifications
+- `Tools/` directory containing the scripts used to perform the GSHA and GSHS
+- `Results/` directory containing the outputs of `run.m`

-Both modules can be used separate.
-THE GSHA module uses a importfile = inputModel.m.
+`run.m` can run the GSHA and the GSHS modules separately.
+THE GSHA module uses a `importfile = inputModel.m`.
 Here the density model can be defined by using .gmt files.
-GMT files must have a certain format, which can be inspected in the given tutorial files (dir: Data).
-The unit in .gmt files are SI/1000.
-So, km or g/cm3.
+GMT files must have a certain format, which can be inspected in the given tutorial files (see .gmt files in `Data/`).
+The unit in .gmt files are SI/1000 (km or g/cm<sup>3</sup>).

-The GSHS module will return a structure ‘data’.
-In this structure are all the different results situated.
-These results can be view with plotResults_full.m
+The GSHS module will return a structure `data` containing the results.
+These results can be visualized with `plotResults_full.m`

-The run.m file can be modified if different area or resolution is wanted.
+The `run.m` file can be modified if different area or resolution is wanted.

-%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Structure:

-Run.m uses:
+`run.m` uses:

 	- inputModel.m
 	- model_SH_synthesis.m